-- 9. Unrelated to this specific project, FDOT has recently expressed to County staff concerns regarding operational/safety issues along this corridor in the immediate vicinity of the project (both to the north and south).
+13. Unrelated to this specific project, FDOT has recently expressed to County staff concerns regarding operational/safety issues along this corridor in the immediate vicinity of the project (both to the north and south).
 Additionally, one intersection which FDOT expressed concerns with was the intersection of 4th Ave.
-SE and US 41, which carries high volumes of traffic due to that being the sole vehicular access to Lutz Elementary School (see below photo for an illustration of the problem). - 10.
-The applicant reached out to FDOT to for an informal comments, and received comments from an FDOT staff person which happened outside of their normal review process.
-County staff understands that FDOT staff person was trying to provide a quick review, and so issued findings which were opposite to the findings issues by the FDOT Traffic Operations Department (based on having incomplete information regarding the site).
-That FDOT staff subsequently withdrew their comments, leaving the objection to stand.
-FDOT staff indicated they would try to schedule a meeting with the applicant to obtain formal comments; however, as of the date of this report writing no such meeting has been held and/or no formal comments have been placed into the record.
-The correspondence chain has been attached. - Based upon what we know today, the project is not likely to be granted access to US 41, all traffic to and from the site would have to travel through the problematic intersection of 4th Ave.
-SE and US 41. - 12.
-Given the project's inability to provide conforming/safe access to US 41, and the safety and operational problems with other County facilities as noted above, staff believes intensification of uses on the site is inappropriate and cannot be supported. - 13.
+SE and US 41, which carries high volumes of traffic due to that being the sole vehicular access to Lutz Elementary School (see below photo for an illustration of the

+- 14. Based upon what we know today, the project is not likely to be granted access to US 41, all traffic to and from the site would have to travel through the problematic intersection of 4th Ave.
+SE and US 41. - 15.
+Given the project's inability to provide conforming/safe access to US 41, and the safety and operational problems with other County facilities as noted above, staff believes intensification of uses on the site is inappropriate and cannot be supported. - 16.
 Even if FDOT were grant access to US 41, other issues are present which have not been addressed.
 Specifically, the remnant portion of the site (i.e. the portion which would remain in the RSC-6 zoning district) would only have access through the CG zoned portion of the site.
 When that part of the site is subdivided to allow residential development, its access would have to occur through an extension of 1st St. SE or via an exclusive easement access to a new roadway stub built to accommodate shared US 41 access connection (since single-family detached residential uses cannot share a driveway access to commercial uses due to easement and other restrictions within the Hillsborough County Land Development Code).
 No solutions or restrictions to this issue have been discussed/proposed.
-Staff notes that this issue is essentially moot at this time given the current understanding that access to US 41 will not be permitted; however, staff has mentioned the issue to make it clear that other issues need to be addressed even if FDOT were to somehow issue alternative findings. - 14.
-Both FDOT's and the County's best opportunity to argue against the appropriateness of such intensification is during the legislative (zoning) stage of the land development process, and the applicant's desire to move forward with the zoning and sort these issues out at the time of site/construction plan review is not a prudent course of action and cannot be supported. - 15.
+Staff notes that this issue is essentially moot at this time given the current understanding that access to US 41 will not be permitted; however, staff has mentioned the issue to make it clear that other issues need to be addressed even if FDOT were to somehow issue alternative findings. - 17.
+Both FDOT's and the County's best opportunity to argue against the appropriateness of such intensification is during the legislative (zoning) stage of the land development process, and the applicant's desire to move forward with the zoning and sort these issues out at the time of site/construction plan review is not a prudent course of action and cannot be supported. - 18.
 Given the above, staff recommends denial of the proposed zoning request.